ganesh47/scala-python-bindings/README.md

 ## Todo

-[ ] Add scala-test tests for the DSLs
+[X] Add scala-test tests for the DSLs
+[ ] Add scikit and pandas facade